papers-we-love-blr/love/2014 Sep 13 Micromanual by Ramakrishnan/README.md

 # John McCarthy.
 1978.
-A micro-manual for LISP - not the whole truth.
+A micro-manual for LISP - not the whole truth

-Presented by [Ramakrishnan Muthukrishnan][presenter].
+Presented by [Ramakrishnan Muthukrishnan][presenter]

 ## Links
 - [Paper][paper]